morgangiraud/ecvd-js/finaltest/finaltest.md

   - Use a random function
   - Tweak it to make the game fun

-- Create a function named `incrementScore` which increment the score on each click and update the HTML
+- Create a function named `incrementScore` which
+  - Increment the score on each click
+  - Update the HTML

 - Create a function named `startTimer` which start/restart the timer
   - Use the setInterval/clearInterval function for the timer